Depending on your definition of the term “roller coaster tester,” you are very likely to be disappointed right now.

 Now that we’ve disappointed you, here’s what you can do as a roller coaster tester: you can inspect the rides to make sure they are fully safe.

-Typically, the operator will do this and then an inspector from the park and or the state where the roller coaster operates will come in to check and make sure (though these people inspect all the rides, not just the coasters).
+Typically, the operator will do this and then an inspector from the park and or the state where the roller coaster operates will come in.

 You may also be able to get a job designing roller coasters for the companies that build them.